deel-ai/xplique/docs/api/attributions/operator.md

 If you provide a custom operator you should be aware that:

 - An assertion will be made to ensure it respects the signature describe in the previous section
-- Your operator will go through the `get_gradient_of_operator` method if you use any white-box explainer
+- If you use any white-box explainer your operator will go through the `get_gradient_of_operator` function

 ```python
 def get_gradient_of_operator(operator):